Aimé Bonpland: Biography

 In 1816, he took various European plants to Buenos Aires, where he was elected professor of natural history.
 He soon left his post, however, to explore the interior of South America.
 In 1821, he established a colony at Santa Ana near the Paraná for the specific object of harvesting and selling yerba mate.
 The colony was located in territory claimed by both Paraguay and Argentina; further, José Gaspar Rodríguez de Francia, dictator of Paraguay, "feared that Bonpland's success in cultivating mate would interfere with his own attempt to monopolize that business."
 The Paraguayans therefore destroyed the colony on December 8, 1821, and Bonpland was arrested as a spy and detained at Santa Maria, Paraguay until 1829.

+Simón Bolívar wrote to the dictator to try to obtain his release, but to no avail.
+However, the conditions of his imprisonment appear to have been relatively enlightened.
 During his captivity, he married and had several children.
 He was given freedom of movement and acted as a physician for the local poor and the military garrison.
 At the same epoch, the Swiss naturalist Johann Rudolph Rengger also stayed in Paraguay: he was not allowed to cross the strictly guarded border, but was free to circulate pending the request of a special permit for each excursion.

 Bonpland was freed in 1829 and in 1831 returned to Argentina, where he settled at San Borja in Corrientes.
 There, aged 58, he married a local woman and made a living farming and trading in yerba mate.
 In 1853, he returned to Santa Ana, where he cultivated the orange trees he had introduced.
 He received a 10 000-piastre estate from the Corrientes government in gratitude for his work in the province.
 The small town around it is now known as "Bonpland" in his honor.
 A different small town in Misiones province just south of Santa Ana (Misiones) is also named Bonpland.

-He died at age 84, at San Borja, Santa Ana, or Restauración on 4 or 11 May 1858, before his planned return to Paris.
+He died at age 84, at San Borja, Santa Ana, or Restauracion, Argentina on 4 or 11 May 1858, before his planned return to Paris.